Cincinnati-Design-LAB/architour/README.md

 - [ ] Static map cleanup
   - [✔️] Address overlay on the building map
   - [✔️] Hover state for tour map
-  - [ ] Process static images for all buildings
+  - [✔️] Process static images for all buildings
-  - [ ] Process static images for all tours
+  - [✔️] Process static images for all tours
-        Cloudinary images.
+  - [✔️] Tour static map should use production mode
+  - [ ] Note about static map when it doesn't exist
 - [ ] Fix mobile menu -> it looks stupid
+- [ ] List and link to tours on the building detail page

 Phase 2: